 Wrongly scathed by critics on its release, I feel that Event Horizon has a lot going for it and was certainly as bold as it comes for a late 90s horror film.
 It really should be noted how much horror was in trouble during that 90s period.

-Event Horizon came along and, in my opinion, thoroughly shook things up a little by going to the old troupe of casting spectacularly well and having great effects when required.
-The only true thing that hurts the film is the script.
+Event Horizon came along and shook things up a little by going to the old troupe of casting spectacularly well and having a good idea and deaths.
+The only true thing that hurts the film is the script and the effects.
 The story is sound, but sadly the dialogue does hurt it.
 Does it hurt it enough to make it unwatchable?
 Not one bit.
-This one is still very much worth your time.
+There is still enough here to enjoy especially in a group setting.

 Evil Dead (2013)